patogeno/wp-bs4seed-theme/README.md

 In addition, [utilities.php](bs4seed/assets/php/utilities.php) provides a function to define a default value when theme_mod from Customizer is requested.

 ### Menu Name as Title
 [utilities.php](bs4seed/assets/php/utilities.php) has a function to get a menu name from a location.
-It is used in this them to show as menu title in the footer.
+It was previously used to show as menu title in the footer.
+Now it has been replaced by default menus inserted using widgets.
 Thanks [Gayan Priyadarshana/codemixin](https://github.com/gayankd/) to provide the code in [stackoverflow](https://stackoverflow.com/questions/32647965/how-to-display-the-menu-name-of-a-menu-in-wordpress).